calaldees/teachingWorkshops/teacherTraining/inclusion.md

 ---------------------

 * [SEND code of practice: 0 to 25 years](https://www.gov.uk/government/publications/send-code-of-practice-0-to-25)
+    * 1.24, 1.26
+    * Pretty much all of section 6 (weighted towards the earlier points)

 TASK 1: (15min)
 * What are your responsibilities as a subject teacher?